Sustainable Environment

 Philippines

 The subsidiary in the Philippines plans to build a rainwater collection facility, as the Philippines has a rainy season of 3-4 months.
 If this system can be utilised to supply water to dyeing factory during the rainy season, it can reduce water consumption by at least 30%.
+The subsidiary has also collaborated with hospitals for years to develop low-cotton content and soft-textured fabrics (COOLTEX).
+Stains on these types of fabrics are easier to remove, and their lifespan is longer, effectively assisting in reducing water usage.

 • Wastewater Management